nikop/steam-help/faqs/Item and Trading Bugs.md

 * [CS:GO](http://steamcommunity.com/app/730/discussions/)

-[section style=important]If you wish to submit a bug, please provide a detailed explanation of its behavior, including relevant screenshots and detailed steps that we can take to reproduce the bug.[/section]
+If you wish to submit a bug, please provide a detailed explanation of its behavior, including relevant screenshots and detailed steps that we can take to reproduce the bug.